 - #isInside(arg).
 A special query argument.
 The opening hash characters is a give-away plus inter-capitalised styling.
-Note: this isn't a real argument - though #inside(arg) does this function. (#codes are deprecated since v4.6 for action codes).
+Note: this is not a real argument, though #inside(arg) does this function. (#codes are deprecated since v4.6 for action codes).
 Old #codes were case-insensitive; new query codes, being action code, are case-sensitive.

 As Attribute and Action codes are case-sensitive it is a good working model to pretend Export codes are also case-sensitive, and thus stick to a consistent case for the latter. aTbRef follows this model using lowercase with uppercase letter for word boundaries, as in '^ descendedfrom^'.